butlermathandscienceclub/dots/README.md

-# dots
+# Circles and dots in a box!
-Still uder development
+install instructions in install.txt